 Our bodies were meant to move, not be sedentary.
 For weight loss, the success of your journey is based on your ability to stay motivated throughout.

-Motivation is easy at first.
-Holding on to it may breed a little challenge.
+Motivation is easy at first, but holding on to it may breed a little challenge.
 Please know that this is normal.
-You will have days where motivation is at its all time high, and other days where motivation is at an all time low.
+You will have days where motivation is at its all-time high and other days where motivation is at an all-time low.

-In this article, we’ll look into some of the best ideas on motivation to lose weight and why we lose motivation easily along the weight loss journey.
+In this article, we’ll look into some of the best ideas on how to get motivated to lose weight and why we lose motivation easily along the weight loss journey.

 Table of Contents